Leon Trotsky House Museum: Assassination

 While Mexico had an active Communist movement at that time, like elsewhere it was divided between those who supported Stalin and those who opposed him.
 On 24 May 1940, a failed attempt on Trotsky's life was led by NKVD agent Iosif Grigulevich and Mexican painter David Alfaro Siqueiros.
 The group were disguised as police officers and managed to overpower guards, set up machine guns in the house's inner courtyard and began firing at the various rooms of the small house.
 Those inside survived by hiding under bedroom furniture.
 Trotsky's grandson was wounded in the foot.
 Robert Sheldon Harte, a young assistant and bodyguard of Trotsky, was abducted and later murdered, but the other guards defeated the attackers.
 This attack prompted the building of the walls that surround the property and the building of guard towers, which gives the property a fortress-like appearance.The next attempt on Trotsky's life, on 20 August 1940, was successful.
-A Spanish Stalin supporter by the name of Ramón Mercader, under the name of Jacson Mornard and with a Canadian passport, had become the lover of Trotsky's personal secretary.
+A Spanish Stalin supporter by the name of Ramón Mercader, under the name of Jacson Mornard and with a Canadian passport, had become the lover of Trotsky's personal secretary, who was a Soviet agent.
 As such, he gained the household's trust and was permitted on the premises.
 On that day, Mercader asked Trotsky to look over something he had written, and as Trotsky read the work, Mercader removed an alpine climbing axe from his coat and struck Trotsky in the back of the skull.
 The blow to Trotsky's head was bungled and failed to kill Trotsky instantly, as Mercader had intended.
 Witnesses stated that Trotsky spat on Mercader and began struggling fiercely with him, which resulted in Mercader's hand being broken.
 Hearing the commotion, Trotsky's bodyguards burst into the room and nearly killed Mercader, but Trotsky stopped them, laboriously stating that the assassin should be made to answer questions.
 Trotsky was taken to a hospital, operated on, and survived for more than a day before he died on 21 August 1940, as a result of loss of blood and shock.

 Mercader was arrested by Mexican police, convicted of murder and spent twenty years in a Mexican prison.
 When he was released in 1960, Mercader reportedly fled to Prague, then Moscow, where he received the Order of Lenin.
 According to some later reports, he would die of cancer in Havana.

 The room in which Trotsky was killed remains exactly as it was at that moment, including the papers and the books in their exact positions.